Floorp-Projects/Floorp/testing/mozbase/docs/mozlog.rst

 structured logging.

-The values of these command line arguments are used to create a :py:class:`mozlog.structured.StructuredLogger` object populated with the specified handlers and formatters in :py:func:`commandline.setup_logging`.
+The values of these command line arguments are used to create a :py:class:`mozlog.StructuredLogger` object populated with the specified handlers and formatters in :py:func:`commandline.setup_logging`.
 The third argument to this function is the default arguments to use.
 In this case the default